 I choose some light fabric, it looks like lycra but it’s not stretch (I can’t remember the name).

 I bought a 7 feet long coupon.
-This dress is adaptable to the length you want to wear, from mini shirt to maxi dress.
+This dress is adaptable to the length you want to wear, from a mini shirt to a maxi dress.

 Fold the fabric in the middle lengthwise, and mark the center with a pin.
 Report your shoulders measurements, centering them on the fabric.